guimalonso/vuttr-api/vuttr-api.md

 + description - More details about the tool
 + Tags - A collection of tags used for tool searching

-+ Parameters
-  + tag: (optional, string) - tag to search for tools, used only in GET requests

 ### View the available tools [GET]
 Retrieves all the tools that have a specified tag, or all the registered tools if the tag is not provided.

++ Parameters
+  + tag: (optional, string) - term to search for tools
+  + tagSearch: (optional, integer) - search for the term only in tags list if value is 1

 + Response 200 (application/json)
 [